 Highly recommend these revenge dramas instead, where the both the writing and performances are steller.
 Zeni Geba Bump Off Lover

-Highly recommend 'Zeni Geba' instead.
-One of the best in the revenge genre.
+Highly recommend 'Zeni Geba' and 'Bump Off Lover' if you're into the revenge genre.

 I made a list for 90s J dramas, hope it's of help.